 From the beginning, evangelism and missions have been central to the identity of the Assemblies of God and have resulted in a continuing growth at home and abroad.
 At its centennial in 2014, the Assemblies of God claimed a constituency in the United States of 3,146,741 adherents; 12,849 churches; and 36,884 ministers.
 The General Council supported 2,847 foreign missionaries and associates working with the broader World Assemblies of God Fellowship, whose adherents numbered more than 67 million.

 The aggressive missions programs of the church are designed to establish self-supporting and self-propagating national church bodies in every country.
-Ministers and leaders are trained in 2,378 foreign Bible schools and extension programs.
+Ministers and leaders are trained in over 2,500 foreign Bible schools and extension programs.
 The Assemblies of God has 17 endorsed Bible colleges, universities, and a seminary in the United States.

 The National Office of the Assemblies of God is located in Springfield, Missouri.
 The National Office includes an administration building, the Gospel Publishing House, and the International Distribution Center.
-The Gospel Publishing House, the printing arm of the church, ships out more than 6 tons of gospel literature each day.